priyanka3858/CS-601-Term-Project/README.md

 ---

-This is the App.vue file.
-This file is the main file of the website.
-This file has the header, footer, and navigation bar.
-I have used CSS to make the header, footer, and navigation bar with elegent color. this file also has the link to every page.
+App.vue file set Navbar and Footer.for navbar link Router link eveyp page and set link footer to every page.
+This file have used CSS to make the header, footer, and navigation bar with elegent color.
+This file also has the link to each other page.
+Navigation is visually appealing and user in this website.

+friendly.

 8. **index.html**